HARDWARE AND SOFTWARE

 Windows Operating System

 ITS provides and recommends Windows 10 Enterprise or Education for all University owned PCs.
+Windows 7 is no longer supported.
 If your PC needs to be upgraded, please contact the ITS Help Desk at 607-777-6420 to request an operating system upgrade.

 Mac Operating System